From Narita airport to downtown Tokyo

 This guide is based mostly on transportation with train and subway 🚇, as well as some buses.
 Indeed, there are other means of transportation, more private (such as taxi, rental car 🚙 and helicopter 🚁!) but those remain a lot less used, belonging to a higher-end budget and also not being as convenient as trains.
 As a little anecdote, you can count about:

-We won’t spend too much time on it.
-Overall, the Keisei Skyliner is faster but more expensive than the Narita Express, itself faster than the bus.
+Overall, the Keisei Skyliner is faster but more expensive than the Narita Express, which is itself faster than the bus.

 All transportation presented in this article are accessible from both Terminal 1 and 2 of the airport.
-If you have a changing and/or a little walking to do to reach your accomodation, we recommend you to use takuhaibin (luggage delivery).
+If you have a changing and/or a little walking to do to reach your accommodation, we recommend the use of takkyûbin (luggage delivery).

 Be careful: in the evening and mostly at night, there are a few or no transportation at all departing from Narita airport.
 Check carefully the compatibility of your landing/take-off hours with the transportation means described below.
 There are several hotels 🏨 located nearby the terminals where to spend the night while waiting for the first morning trains.